datirium/scidap/tutorials/analysis/basic/genome-indices.md

-## Reference genome indexing
+## Adding genomes

 ### Description

-Mapping of large sets of high-throughput sequencing reads to a reference genome is one of the foundational steps in RNA-seq/ChIP-Seq data analysis.
-The mapping software e.g. [STAR](https://github.com/alexdobin/STAR), [bowtie](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [kallisto](https://pachterlab.github.io/kallisto/manual) packages perform this task with high levels of accuracy and speed.
-To achieve it mapping tools at first have to build indices of reference genomes and than use pre-computed indices for aligning short reads utilizing the index as a guide.
-This is the first step of many comparative genomics workflows, including variant detection and digital gene expression.
-In what follows, the term read refers to a short DNA sequence, typically as output by a sequencing instrument.
+Mapping of large sets of high-throughput sequencing reads to a reference genome is one of the first steps in NGS data analysis.
+Read mapping software e.g. [STAR](https://github.com/alexdobin/STAR), [bowtie](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [kallisto](https://pachterlab.github.io/kallisto/manual) packages perform this task with high levels of accuracy and speed.
+To achieve this high speed mapping tools at first have to build indices of reference genomes and than use pre-computed indices for aligning short reads utilizing the index as a guide.
+Thus creating indices is the first step of many comparative genomics workflows, including variant detection and  gene expression.

-In SciDAP this task runs once for each genome of interest.
-It creates indices and annotations for all downstream tools that are used in later analyses such as transcript/gene expression quantification, chromatin enrichment, etc.
+In SciDAP this task needs to be performed once for each genome of interest.
+It creates indices and annotations for all downstream tools that are used in analyses such as transcript/gene expression quantification, chromatin enrichment, etc.

+For the most commonly used genomes (e.g. human and mouse), we provide indices as part of installation package.
+Let us know if you are interested in other genomes and we will add them.
+To install genomes manually, please follow the instructions below.

 ### Details